LSAT Logical Reasoning: Master the Section with AI-Powered Drills

 Strengthen, Weaken, and Assumption questions are the meat and potatoes of the LR section.
 To master them, you have to be able to find the "gap" between what the author said and what they think they proved.

-AI platforms excel here because they pivot based on your performance.
-If you’re a pro at identifying "Sufficient" conditions but "Necessary" conditions keep tripping you up, the AI will keep you in that lane until the distinction becomes second nature.
-It’s the same logic used to ace GRE Verbal Reasoning—focusing your energy where it actually moves the needle.
+AI platforms adapt based on your performance.
+If you master "Sufficient" conditions but "Necessary" conditions are difficult, the software focuses on those areas until the distinction becomes second nature.
+This follows the same logic used to improve GRE Verbal Reasoning by focusing your energy where it makes the most impact.

 Platforms like AdeptLR use proprietary algorithms to serve the exact LR and RC questions you need, ensuring you never waste a single minute on material you’ve already conquered.